-- 1. If, after the Department Chair has made his or her ruling, the student still feels that a fair resolution has not been achieved, the student may appeal in writing to the Division Director.
+- If, after the Department Chair has made his or her ruling, the student still feels that a fair resolution has not been achieved, the student may appeal in writing to the Division Director.
 The student's written statement should be filed within five working days of receiving the Department Chair's ruling and should include a clear description of the original problem and why the actions taken by the college are not satisfactory.
-The Division Director should gather as much information as is needed to make a fair ruling regarding the academic appeal and should appraise the Department Chair, the faculty member, and the student as to the ruling.
+The Division Director should gather as much information as is needed to make a fair ruling regarding the academic appeal and should appraise the Department Chair, the faculty member, and the student, in writing, as to the ruling.
 The Division Director will respond in writing to these parties within 10 working days of receiving the student's written appeal. - 2.
-If, after the Division Director has made his or her ruling, the student still feels that a fair resolution has not been achieved, the student may appeal in writing to an Associate Vice President for Student Learning (AVP).
+If, after the Division Director has made his or her ruling, the student still feels that a fair resolution has not been achieved, the student may appeal in writing to an Associate Vice President for Student Learning (AVPSL).
 The student's written statement should be filed within five working days of receiving the Division Director's ruling and should include a clear description of the original problem and why the actions taken by the college are not satisfactory.
-The AVP should gather as much information as is needed to make a fair ruling regarding the academic appeal and should apprise the Division Director, the Department Chair, the faculty member, and the student as to the ruling.
-The AVP will respond in writing to these parties within 10 working days of receiving the student's written appeal. - 3.
-If, after the AVP has made his or her ruling, the student still feels that a fair resolution has not been achieved, the student may file a written request for a committee hearing with the Vice President for Student Learning.
-This written request must be submitted within five working days of receiving the ruling from the AVP.
-Within three working days of the receipt of the written request, the Vice President will appoint a three-person appeal committee.
-Students may obtain committee procedures from the office of the Vice President for Student Learning.
-The Vice President for Student Learning will review the committee's recommendation and notify the student of the decision in writing.
-The Vice President's decision is final and ends the appeal process.
+The AVPSL should gather as much information as is needed to make a fair ruling regarding the academic appeal and should apprise the Division Director, the Department Chair, the faculty member, and the student, in writing, as to the ruling.
+The AVPSL will respond in writing to these parties within 10 working days of receiving the student's written appeal. - 3.
+If, after the AVPSL has made his or her ruling, the student still feels that a fair resolution has not been achieved, the student may file a written request for a committee hearing with the Vice President for Student Learning (VPSL).
+This written request must be submitted within five working days of receiving the ruling from the AVPSL.
+Within three working days of the receipt of the written request, the VPSL will appoint a three-person appeal committee.
+Committee will be comprised of standing members of the Appeal Hearing Committee for Student Services.
+(If necessary, the VPSL will appoint additional members outside of the Student Services Appeal Hearing Committee).
+The committee will review all relevant documentation and schedule a meeting with the student.
+The committee's recommendation will be submitted, in writing, to the VPSL will review the committee's recommendation and notify the student of the decision in writing.
+The VPSL's decision is final and ends the appeal process.